 If you’d rather invest in a person than a company, peer-to-peer lending might be for you.
 Peer-to-peer lending platforms allow you to lend money to people who need loans for a variety of reasons, from credit card debt repayment to margin investing.
 Most of these platforms will show you how risky the loan is and adjust the interest rate accordingly, allowing you to moderate your level of risk.

-LendingClub is one of pioneers of peer to peer lending.
+Prosper is one of the pioneers of peer-to-peer lending.

 64. Micro Invest with Acorns

 Not every investment has to be the size of a house.
 An app called Acorns will let you make investments as small as a few cents by rounding up your credit and debit card purchases to the nearest dollar and depositing the difference in an investment or savings account.
 Those dimes and quarters will add up quickly when the power of compounding interest is applied to all of your transactions.

 Robo-advisors take much of the pain out of investing by significantly reducing the fees you pay to an investment advisor.
 By relying heavily on technology and AI, brokerages like Betterment and Wealthfront offer near-zero fee retirement and investment accounts.
 You’ll invest knowing that you’re keeping all the profits for yourself, rather than sharing them with some broker you’ve never met.

 66. Investing in Stocks with Only $5